-SHIM serves more than 1,800 individuals each year.
+SHIM serves more than 1,000 families or over 4,000 individuals each year.
 The families we serve are all struggling financially.
 Over the last few years as the US economy has suffered, so-called Suburban Poverty has been on the rise across the country and in our communities.
 While urban areas continue to experience high concentrations of poverty, the rate of poverty is increasing most quickly in suburban areas, like the South Hills.

 In SHIM’s service area, defined by the school districts below, as many as 12% of the population lives at or below the federal poverty level.

 Upper St. Clair – 4.45%

 Mt.
 Lebanon – 4.5%